gchumillas/schema-fixer/README.md

+# Schema-Fixer

+A small library to fix external data sources.

 Working with external data sources is always a risk as they may be rendered in a wrong format and cause your application to crash.
 The main goal of this library is "to fix" those external data sources.

 ### `undefined` and `null` are harmful values